neo954/raspbian-toolbox/README.md

 #### Copy files into the Raspbian image

-Use `tar` is preferred for file copy.
+Use of `tar` is preferred for file copy.

 Example